staszekz/myWebsite/README.md

 # aboutMe

 My personal website with my portfolio.
 Coded mostly in HTML and SCSS, with a little bit of TypeScript.
-Website hosted by Google Firebase.
+Website hosted by Google Firebase and deployes with netlify.
 You can find it under the link: www.staszek.ovh
 Feel free to contact me.
 Enjoy!